This Week’s Industry News

 Inventory-Smart Dynamic Ads to be Released by Facebook

 Facebook has announced a new feature that gives retailers the ability to customize creative for specific store locations based on local product availability.
-Beyond that, these ads will also allow advertisers to display custom pricing and promotions.
+Beyond that, these paid ads will also allow advertisers to display custom pricing and promotions.
 These tests are currently running for larger retailers like Target and Macy’s.
 These dynamic ads will roll out to additional advertisers in the next few weeks.
 Source: WebProNews

 Chrome Offering New “Make Page Mobile-Friendly” Option